 - Provide a specified claim form for the purpose of claiming a DHP.
-For the claim to proceed, the claimant must return the form to the Council within one month of its issue. - All applications for a DHP must be made by the benefit claimant and in the case of a married or unmarried couple must be made jointly. - The Council may request any reasonable evidence in support of an application for a DHP.
+For the claim to proceed, the claimant must return the form to the Council within one month of its issue, otherwise any award will only be considered from the date of receipt. - All applications for a DHP must be made by the benefit claimant and in the case of a married or unmarried couple must be made jointly. - The Council may request any reasonable evidence in support of an application for a DHP.
 The claimant should provide the evidence within one month.
 If the claimant does not provide the required evidence, the Council will still consider the application.
-However, the Council may disregard any unsubstantiated statements or draw its own conclusions from other evidence available. - The Council may in any circumstances verify any information or evidence provided by the claimant by contacting third parties, other organisations and the claimant. - Pay awards of DHPs via the Housing Benefit payment system and within the relevant payment cycles. - Notify a person claiming a DHP payment of the outcome of his/her application in writing stating the reason/s for the decision and providing details of appeal rights. - Inform a person claiming a DHP of their duty to notify the Council of relevant changes of circumstances. - Review a DHP award at the same time as entitlement to Housing Benefit is reviewed. - Periodically review the DHP claim process for effectiveness and efficiency.
+However, the Council may disregard any unsubstantiated statements or draw its own conclusions from other evidence available. - The Council may in any circumstances verify any information or evidence provided by the claimant by contacting third parties, other organisations and the claimant. - Pay awards of DHPs via the Housing Benefit payment system and within the relevant payment cycles. - Notify a person claiming a DHP payment of the outcome of his/her application in writing stating the reason/s for the decision and provide details of his/her right to request a review of the decision. - Inform a person claiming a DHP of their duty to notify the Council of relevant changes of circumstances. - Review a DHP award at the same time as entitlement to Housing Benefit is reviewed. - Periodically review the DHP claim process for effectiveness and efficiency.